 The floor of the outhouse was replaced in 2017.

 In 2018, Emmanuel Lutheran agreed to sell Cordelia and land gifted to Cordelia to Friends of Cordelia.
 We were excited it was unanimous and without discussion.
 The sale price for Cordelia was $90,000.
 Funds for purchase came from interest and dividends on investments and farm income.
 It was a clean break from Emmanuel.
 The purchase insured gifts given for preservation of Cordelia would remain at Cordelia.

 Friday April 20, 2018, Friends of Cordelia officially purchased historic Cordelia and associated land.
 In 2019, Friends of Cordelia strengthened our partnership with Latah County Historical Society and designated them as our successor organization.

 Carol and Larry Lass receiving Esto Perpetua Award from Teresa Little with Earl Bennet watching.

 Friends of Cordelia was selected for the 2019 class of Esto Perpetua Award winners, presented by the Idaho State Historical Society for “people and organizations who have preserved and promoted Idaho’s history through professional accomplishments, public service or volunteerism, and philanthropy.

 In the fall of 2020 the west side and step were scraped and prepped for painting.
-Areas where paint has been scraped offed on the west side of church was painted in September.
+Areas where paint had been scraped off on the west side of church were painted in September.
 Rotten wood found on the steps was replaced and painted in October.

 Repaired and painted steps.
 (October 1, 2020)